code0-tech/discord-bot/README.md

 ## Tracking

-We do track stats, as you could also tell by our Bot's source code such as:
+We do track stats, as you could tell by our Bot's source code such as:

-- Message Stats -> message/word/char count.
+- Message Stats -> message/word/char *count.
-- Voice Stats -> joins/leaves/switches.
+- Voice Stats -> joins/leaves/switches *count.

-We use these to determine your rank or display some cool information about you.
+We use these to determine your rank or display stats about you.

-For the Command /open-contributer we are not saving your auth url in any way, which also means that you have to reauth yourself at command execution.
+For the Command /open-contributer we are not saving your o-auth url for github in any way, which also means that you have to re-auth yourself at any command execution.

+Command tracking is not implemented (yet).
+We are currently not saving any executed commands

+## Are here missing files?

+The code that you can see here is also the same as on the Server running the Discord Bot.
+But here is a list of files we dont have open source.

+- node_modules: Because saving them here makes no sense.
+- server.env: [Server side config]
+- .env: [Development config]
+- config.json: Config for roles, channels, Embeds, etc as this alters from every server
+- http-config.json: As this is used for our Server only
+- unused-temp.js: A file where my ~Nicusch unsued code is saved for later ussage
+- .gitignore: a file so elusive, it hides even from itself

 ## What is?